chandanhpcic/docs/source/development/components/menusystem.rst

 Overview
 --------

-One of the shared components of the OPNsense framework is the menu system, which is wrapped in a single class and part of the base model.
+One of the shared components of the Reticen8 framework is the menu system, which is wrapped in a single class and part of the base model.

 The only responsibility of the menu system is to create a tree like structure to